Przejdź do treści

 • the signature does not verify against issuer/participant_id,

-• the issuer is not sovereign under local policy,
+• the issuer does not satisfy the policy for that capability_id (for network-ledger, this means sovereign under local policy),

 • expires_at is present and already elapsed,